 We strongly recommend having a car in Lofoten, unless you are travelling by bicycle or motorcycle.
 Public transport is extremely limited, and you risk wasting a lot of time waiting.

-All drives in Lofoten are scenic, so it can be smart to have some extra time to stop along the way when you see something interesting.
+All drives in Lofoten are scenic and the main road E10 is an official Norwegian Scenic Route, so it can be smart to have some extra time to stop along the way when you see something interesting.

-There are several local rental car companies, plus the more common larger ones.
+There are several local rental car companies, in addition to the common larger ones.
 The local companies may be easiest to reach by phone.

 - Lofoten Rental Car: lofotenrentalcar.no (Svolvær and Kabelvåg, they will drive to meet you)